John Williams Gunnison: Investigations and allegations

 Most contemporary accounts of the massacre maintain that the Mormons warned Gunnison that his party might be in danger from local bands of Pahvant Utes.
 It seems that Gunnison had entered Utah in the midst of the Walker War, a sometimes bloody conflict between the Mormons and the Ute Chief Walkara.
 Indeed, Lt.
 Beckwith later wrote that the expedition found the local Mormons "all gathered into a village for mutal protection against the Utah Indians."
 But after the killings, rumors circulated that the Pahvants involved in the massacre were acting under the direction of Brigham Young and an alleged secret militia known as the Danites.
 Some claim that leaders of the Church of Jesus Christ of Latter-day Saints were initially concerned that the railway would increase the influx of non-Mormon settlers and non-Mormon economic concerns into the territory.
 However, the Utah Legislature (dominated by LDS officials) had repeatedly petitioned Congress for both a transcontinental railroad and telegraph lines to pass through the region.
-Indeed, when the railroad finally came to Utah, LDS leaders organized cadres of Mormon workers to build the railway, welcoming the income for the economically depressed community.
+When the railroad finally came to Utah, LDS leaders organized cadres of Mormon workers to build the railway, welcoming the income for the economically depressed community.

 Martha Gunnison, widow of Captain Gunnison, was one of those who maintained that the attack was planned and orchestrated by militant Mormons under the direction of Brigham Young.
 Gunnison's letters to his wife throughout the expedition left her with the impression that "the Mormons were the directors of my husband's murder."
 She wrote to Associate Justice W.W.
 Drummond, the 1855 federal appointee to the Supreme Court of the Territory of Utah.
 She received confirmation of this belief in his response to her letter.
 Drummond drew this conclusion from informant and witness testimonies in several trials after the murders.
 He cited numerous reports by whites and natives of white attackers dressed up as Indians during the massacre.